After Criminal complaint by Public Eye: Glencore convicted following corrupt mine deals in the DRC

 Public Eye filed the criminal complaint following the publication of the "Paradise Papers", which shed new light on the purchase of copper and cobalt mines in the DRC.
 This concerned the company Katanga Mining, where Gertler brought about a staggering price reduction on behalf of Glencore in 2008 during new negotiations with Joseph Kabila’s government.
 It also related to the Mutanda and Kansuki mines, where in 2011 Gertler acquired shares from the Congolese state mining company at far below their market value.

 After four years of investigations, the OAG opted not to bring the case before the Swiss Federal Criminal Court and instead imposed a summary penalty order on Glencore.
-The OAG’s findings showed that around 26 million US dollars had been paid from Swiss bank accounts to a close associate of the then president of the DRC.
+The OAG’s findings showed that around 26 million US dollars had been transferred to Swiss bank accounts controlled by Gertler, of which around 10 million US dollars were paid in cash to a high-ranking official and close associate of the then president of the DRC.
 Glencore ultimately benefited financially from the deals, as the OAG’s judgement states.

 A manageable judgement